apparentorder/reweb/README.md

 To quote an [AWS blog post](https://aws.amazon.com/de/blogs/compute/announcing-improved-vpc-networking-for-aws-lambda-functions/):
 "If Lambda functions in an account go idle for *consecutive weeks*, the service will reclaim the unused Hyperplane resources and so very infrequently invoked functions may still see longer cold-start times" (emphasis added)

-# Status

-This project should be considered experimental.
-Maybe don't use it in a high-profile production site just yet. :-)

 # Future Ideas